Common Workplace Injuries

 Disclaimer: Please note that these results are intended to illustrate the type of matters handled by our firm, and not all the firm’s results are listed.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.

 If you sustain one or more of the common workplace injuries and you believe it was caused by working conditions or an occupational accident, then we would like to discuss your case and see if we can help you.
-Riddle & Brantleyis an experienced law firm representing injured workers who are seeking workers comp benefits.
+Riddle & Brantley’s Raleigh workers compensation attorneys have years of experience when it comes to work injury claims.
 Furthermore, attorneys Chris Brantley and Adam Smith are board-certified as workers comp specialists.

 Contact us today for a free consultation about your workers compensation claim.
 We may be able to help you obtain a better benefit with less delay than you can on your own.